Central Market (Texas)

-Central Market is an American gourmet grocery store chain owned by H-E-B Grocery Company based in San Antonio, Texas.
+Central Market is an American gourmet grocery store chain owned by H-E-B Grocery Company, based in Dallas, Texas.
 Most locations also have a full-service kitchen, offer cooking and wine classes in their culinary school, and offer catering services.
 The chain has ten locations, all in Texas.
 Central Market was named "Outstanding Specialty Food Retailer" by Specialty Food Magazine and the National Association for Specialty Food Trade.

 History

 The original store opened in 1994 in the Central Park Shopping Center on North Lamar Boulevard in Austin, Texas.